 |Student / Tier 4||for students|

-The Department of Human Resources administers the University's licence for Skilled Worker and Tier 5 Visas and, in particular circumstances, may be able to sponsor individuals from outside of the UK under these types of visa.
+The Department of Human Resources administers the University's licence for Skilled Worker, Temporary Work - Government Authorised Exchange and Temporary Work - Creative Worker and, in particular circumstances, may be able to sponsor individuals under these types of visa.

 The University has a legal obligation to comply with the requirements set out under the Points-Based Immigration System.
 There are a number of responsibilities in relation to the Points-Based Immigration System which are required to be adhered to by: sponsored workers, line managers, and the Department of Human Resources.

 You will need to read this guidance to ensure that you understand the responsibilities for all parties under the Points-Based Immigration System.